kauevestena/maplibreum_prototype/misc/maplibre_examples/README.md

 ### Celebrating the Milestone

-The MapLibreum roadmap proudly reports **123/123 coverage**—complete feature parity with the official MapLibre GL JS gallery while preserving a templated, reproducible HTML/JS pipeline.
+We're tracking towards the **123/123 coverage** milestone—complete feature parity with the official MapLibre GL JS gallery while preserving a templated, reproducible HTML/JS pipeline.
+Current parity stands at **46/123** with the three.js globe example now automated.